Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

-\paragraph{4.
-Applications.} While computing counting and averaging under continual release follows from bounds in \Cref{thm:cb_bound} and \ref{thm:cb_bound_average}, computing cut-functions requires some ingenuity.
-In particular, one can consider $(S,P)$-cuts for an $n$-vertex graph $\cG =(V,E,w)$ as linear queries by constructing a matrix $M$ whose rows are indexed by a cut query $(S,P) \in V \times V$ and whose columns corresponds to all possible edges in $\cG$.
+\textbf{3.
+Applications.} While counting and averaging under continual release follows from bounds in \Cref{thm:cb_bound}, computing cut-functions requires some ingenuity.
+In particular, one can consider $(S,P)$-cuts for an $n$-vertex graph $\cG =(V,E,w)$ as linear queries by constructing a matrix $M$ whose rows correspond to each possible cut query $(S,P) \in V \times V$ and whose columns corresponds to all possible edges in $\cG$.
 The entry $((S,P),j)$ of $M$ equals to $1$ if the edge $j$ crosses the boundary of the cut $(S,P)$.
-However, it is not clear how to use it in the factorization mechanism efficiently because the known algorithm for finding a factorization as well as the resulting factorization depends polynomial on the dimension of the matrix and the number of rows in $M$ is $O(2^n)$.
+However, it is not clear how to use it in the matrix mechanism efficiently because known algorithm for finding a factorization as well as the resulting factorization depend polynomial on the dimension of the matrix and the number of rows in $M$ is $O(2^n)$.
 Instead we show how to exploit the algebraic structure of cut functions so that at each time step $t$ the mechanism only has to compute $L_t R(t) x(t)$, where $L_t$ is a ${n \choose 2} \times t {n \choose 2}$-dimensional matrix, $R(t)$ is $t {n \choose 2} \times t {n \choose 2}$-dimensional matrix and $x(t)$ is $t {n \choose 2}$-dimensional.
-This gives an mechanism that has error $O(|S| \log(t) \sqrt{(|S| + |P|) \log(|S| + |P|) \log (6T)}$ (see \Cref{cor:STcut} for exact constant) and can be implemented to run in time $O(t n^4)$ per time step.
+This gives an mechanism that has error $O(\min(|S|, |P|) \ln (t) \sqrt{(|S| + |P|) \ln (|S| + |P|) \ln (6T)}$ (see \Cref{cor:STcut} for exact constant) and can be implemented to run in time $O(t n^4)$ per time step.

+Binary counting can also be extended to histogram estimation. \citet{cardoso2021differentially} gave a differentially private mechanism for histogram estimation where in each time epoch exactly one item either arrives or is removed.
+We extend our approach to work in the setting that they call \emph{known-domain, restricted $\ell_0$-sensitivity} and improve the constant factor in the additive error by the same amount as for binary counting.